Nekosia-API/nekosia.js/README.md

 ## ⭐ » Thanks
 If you find the API or this module useful, consider giving a star to the [repository](https://github.com/sefinek24/nekosia.js).
-If you have questions or issues, create a new [Issue](https://github.com/Nekosia-API/nekosia.js/issues/new) or join the [Discord server](https://discord.gg/pba76vJhcP).
+If you have any questions or issues, create a new [Issue](https://github.com/Nekosia-API/nekosia.js/issues/new) or join the [Discord server](https://discord.gg/pba76vJhcP).

 ## 📑 » MIT License